-The first thing you need to do is decide what your aims are.
-This will help you to choose a country as not everywhere will offer every experience.
+The first thing you need to do is work out what your goals are.
+This will help you to choose a country, as not everywhere will offer every type of experience.

-Before you settle on a destination you need to look at country alerts from the Foreign and Commonwealth Office (FCO).
-It's also worth checking if there are any special entry requirements as some countries require you to have at least six months left on your passport at the date of entry.
+Before you settle on a destination, you'll need to read the government's foreign travel advice for specific countries.
+It's also worth checking to see if there are any special entry requirements, as some countries expect you to have at least six months left on your passport at the date of entry.

 2. Decide who to travel with

-- not being held back by other people, other budgets or other expectations;
+- not being held back by other people, varying budgets or different expectations

-- vastly increased confidence, communication and people skills, all of which are highly sought after by employers;
+- increasing your self-confidence and independence, while developing strong communication and interpersonal skills, all of which are highly valued by employers

-- the chance to meet people and make friends.
-Joining organised groups or projects can help with this.
+- the chance to meet new people and make friends, and joining an organised group or project can help with this.

 Find out more about the highs and lows of solo travel.